Comparative Testing of Subgrid Models for Fast Neutrino Flavor Conversions in Core-collapse Supernova Simulations: Numerical Method

 In order to quantify the effect of the 3-species assumption, we also perform BGK subgrid model calculation by assuming $\nu_x=\bar\nu_x$.
 The asymptotic distribution is determined by just imposing $f_{\nu_x}=f_{\bar\nu_x}$ in Eqs. \ref{eq:asym1}-\ref{eq:asym4}, which yields

-Note that this prescription erases the XLN, which leads to the lepton number violation.
+Note that this prescription assumes XLN$=0$, which leads to the lepton number violation.
 The growth rate is estimated in the same way as the 4-species model, but since XLN is vanishing in 3-species case, the growth rate is determined only from ELN.
 Hereafter, this model is called as \texttt{3spBGK}.